 Through a series of flashbacks and correspondence, Michaels’ alchemy of prose transports us from Termen’s tumultuous early days as a student scientist in Leningrad, his sale of the theremin to RCA, to living in the Plaza Hotel during the glitz and glamour of Manhattan in the 1930s.
 His unrequited and obsessive love for his student, violinist, Clara Rockmore who becomes a world-renowned maestro of the theremin performing in concert halls throughout the world, dominates Termen’s life- in fact it saves him!
 She convinced Termen to build her a far more precise and responsive instrument than the RCA model, one with a five-octave range, instead of three.

 With elements of a political thriller, Michaels leads us to the crescendo during an impending Cold War in which Termen is kidnapped and transported back to Russia where he is imprisoned in a Siberian gulag.
 Later, taken to Moscow, he is forced to eavesdrop on Stalin himself!

 Will Sean Michaels be demonstrating his theremin proficiency on stage when he’s interviewed by Hal Wake at the 2015 Vancouver Jewish Book Festival?

 “No, I’m no Clara Rockmore,” laughs Michaels.
 “I don’t play the theremin very well, but I do have a big collection of them at home.”

-Us Conductors is now available in paperback published by Random House Canada and available on Amazon.
+Us Conductors is now available in paperback published by Random House Canada.